-The demonstration videos must include at least the qualification tasks listed in Section 4.2.2 but may also include additional videos that the teams feel will support their submission.
+The demonstration videos must include at least the qualification tasks listed in Section 4.2.3 but may also include additional videos that the teams feel will support their submission.
 Demonstration videos are required for each different type of mobile platform.
 For platforms with multiple configurations (e.g., different payloads), teams may select a representative platform to use in all of the demonstration videos.
 Other variants of that platform type should be listed in the "Mobility" section of the narrative description.
-If your teams' videos were accepted during Challenge Event 1, new videos only need to be uploaded for changes to hardware and software and night time flight.
+For mobility, estop and night operations: If your teams' videos were accepted during Workshop 2 qualifications AND your systems were able to successfully navigate at Workshop 2, new videos only need to be uploaded for changes to hardware and software.
+All teams will need to provide new videos demonstrating the User Interface.